 The oil embargo gave OPEC new power to achieve its goal of managing the world's oil supply and keeping prices stable.
-By raising and lowering supply, OPEC tries to maintain the price between $70-$80 per barrel.
-Lower than that, and they are selling their finite commodity too cheap.
-Higher than that, and development of shale oil looks attractive.
+By raising and lowering supply, OPEC tries to stabilize the price of oil.
+If the price drops too low, they would be selling their finite commodity too cheap.
+If too high, the development of shale oil would look attractive.

 How did the United States respond to the OPEC oil embargo?

 When did the OPEC oil embargo end?